wx-chevalier/Awesome-Lists-and-CheatSheets/01.CS/Language/C/C-List.md

 # Resource

-- [2023-《Beej's Guide to C Programming》 📚](https://beej.us/guide/bgc/html/split/index.html): In the old days, C was a simpler language.
+- [2023-《Beej's Guide to C Programming》》📚](https://beej.us/guide/bgc/html/split/index.html): In the old days, C was a simpler language.
 A good number of the features contained in this book and a lot of the features in the Library Reference volume didn’t exist when K&R wrote the famous second edition of their book in 1988.
 Nevertheless, the language remains small at its core, and I hope I’ve presented it here in a way that starts with that simple core and builds outward.

 # Tutorial